tuedo2/tuedo2.github.io/docs/index.markdown

 # Recent News

-### 5-15-2025
+### 9-24-2025

-Submitted my first ever first-author paper to NeurIPS 2025! *MemAttack: Efficiently attacking memorization scores* coming soon to an arXiv near you!
-We motivate the need for robust algorithms in data markets by theoretically and empirically demonstrating the vulnerability of data influence functions to adversarial attack.
-Thanks to my wonderful advisor Varun Chandrasekaran and our brilliant collaborator Daniel Alabi for guiding me through my first research project start to finish.
+Submitted my first ever first-author paper to ICLR 2026! *Efficiently attacking memorization scores* is now available on arXiv.
+We motivate the need for robust algorithms in data markets by theoretically and empirically demonstrating the vulnerability of memorization functions to adversarial attack.
+Thanks to my advisors Daniel Alabi and Varun Chandrasekaran for guiding me through my first research project start to finish.

 ### 4-16-2025
 *Creator Hearts*, a paper I assisted with during my undergraduate got accepted to CHI 2025!
 Congratulations to Fred Choi and Charlotte Lambert for their hard work!